 The city also listens.
 In Dublin, a network of 14 dedicated sound level monitoring stations measures the sound levels at major noise sources and this information that can be used later to plan for the reduction of noise exposure for environmental reasons.

 The city is not only watching us, but also listening to us and tracking our movements through a combination of cameras, microphones and several types of sensors

 However, the monitoring of sound levels in other cities is carried out with very different intentions.
 For example, in the United States several major cities have adopted a technology called Shotspotter, based on a network of acoustic sensors that can track gunshots within seconds and pinpoint their location so that law enforcement agents can react quickly.
 On the Shotspotter’s company website, a quote by a Chicago police officer praises the technology for reducing gun violence in the city.
 Although such technologies have not yet been implemented in Dublin, Gardaí have been increasingly using listening and vehicle tracking devices, especially in relation to organised crime gangs, which in turn has been subject to media scrutiny.

 But if you are a law abiding citizen, should you be concerned?
 And is the government use of your data acceptable?
 Would you be willing to accept that the use of the data collected about you as you move through the city is fair and used in a proper manner?
-Perhaps there is no right or wrong answer to these questions, and it depends on your awareness of these technologies of surveillance, how they might benefit you and what you think is an adequate level of privacy.
+The use of surveillance systems by public authorities has also been scrutinised and this is an important step towards transparency and adequacy to privacy rights.
+However, the willingness to accept (or reject) these technologies is a personal decision influenced by your awareness of these technologies of surveillance, how they might benefit you and what you think is an adequate level of privacy.